Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

     openlink/virtuoso-opensource-7:latest
 ```
 For sharing data and scripts between the host and the container create an `/import` directory under the directory mapped to `/database` directory on the container.
 Add this directory to the allowed directories list in *virtuoso.ini file*.

+The option `--restart always` ensures that the Vrtuoso service restarts as the Docker deamon restarts.

 ```
 DirsAllowed = ., ../vad, /usr/share/proj, /database/import